online-photo-submission/cloudcard-photo-downloader/README.md

     - default: `SqsPhotoService`
     - description: Allows downloading photos in near real-time by making use of queueing with AWS SQS.
 Please contact support@cloudcard.us to have a queue configured for you in AWS.
     - options: `CloudCardPhotoService` - Legacy photo service that allows scheduled polling for photos to download.
 This option may be helpful if managing the Downloader with the Windows Task Scheduler.

-#### SqsPhotoService Settings

-- sqsPhotoService.queueUrl
-    - default: none
-    - description: The URL of the SQS queue.
-This will be provided by support once configured upon request.
-        - note: This is required if using the SqsPhotoService.

-- sqsPhotoService.pollingIntervalSeconds
-    - default: 0

-- sqsPhotoService.pollingDurationSeconds
-    - default: 20

 #### Shell/Batch Script Hook Settings ([Video](https://youtu.be/aJvwVxZtNTQ))